 Get the latest visa advice for Bulgaria from our community.

 Most international visitors enter and leave Bulgaria via Sofia Airport, and there are frequent flights to the capital from other European cities.
-Bulgaria is also easily accessible by road and rail from neighbouring countries, and Bulgaria's railway is part of the InterRail system and so can be included in a longer European rail journey.
-Long-distance coaches reach Bulgarian cities from Turkey, Greece, Serbia and Macedonia.
+Bulgaria is also easily accessible by road and rail from neighbouring countries, and its railway is part of the InterRail system and so can be included in a longer European rail journey.
+Long-distance coaches reach Bulgarian cities from Turkey, Greece, Romania, Serbia and Macedonia.
 There are regular ferry crossings that carry both vehicles and foot passengers across the Danube from Romania.

-If you prefer something more structured, an increasing number of companies offer organised tours and package holidays to Bulgaria.
+If you prefer something more structured, several companies offer organised tours and package holidays to Bulgaria.